 What if there was a way for Rush County to establish and build its own endowment - an endowment that would provide annual funding for parks and playgrounds, education, health programs, and anything else that improves our communities?

 Rush County has been awarded $100,000 in matching funds from the Golden Belt Community Foundation as part of the FOREVER Initiative, an effort to build community-wide or county-wide endowment funds.
 Gifts, along with the matching funds, will help build the FOREVER Rush County Endowment.
-Gifts are matched dollar-for-dollar through December 31, 2018.
+The dollar-for-dollar match has been extended through December 31, 2020.

 This is the best time to give and make the most of your gift!